priyantaislam/V-Chat/README.md

 # V-Chat

-A GUI chat application made in python.
+A chat application made in python.